Doctor of Musical Arts: History

+The Doctor of Music (abbreviated Mus.D. or D.Mus.) is one of the oldest doctoral degrees, and traces its origins back to the mid-15th century at the universities of Cambridge and Oxford.
+Music was established as a separate faculty during this period, distinct from the traditional Liberal Arts curriculum.
+The first firmly-authenticated music degrees at Cambridge were conferred in 1464: Henry Abyngdon was awarded the Bachelor of Music degree, and the first Doctor of Music degree was granted that same year to Thomas St. Just, a chaplain to King Edward IV.
+For centuries, these degrees were "higher doctorates" awarded based on the submission of an "exercise" (an original composition) and a public performance, rather than residency.
+This historical emphasis on practical mastery provided the precedent for the creation of the Doctor of Musical Arts (DMA) in the United States in 1952.

 The doctor of musical arts (DMA) and doctor of music education (DME) are widely available in combination of degrees in performance (sometimes with a specialization in instrumental or voice pedagogy and/or music literature), composition, conducting, and music education.
 Some universities awarding doctoral degrees in these areas use the title doctor of music (DM or DMus) or doctor of arts (DA) or Doctor in Musical Studies (PhD) instead of DMA.
 The DMA degree was pioneered by Howard Hanson and the National Association of Schools of Music, who approved the first DMA programs in 1952.
-Northwestern University, the University of Michigan, and the Eastman School of Music became the first to offer the DMA.
+Northwestern University (School of Music), the University of Michigan (SMTD), and the University of Rochester (Eastman) became the first to offer the DMA.
 Boston University offered its first DMA program in 1955.
 In 2005, Boston University also expanded into online music education by launching the first online doctoral degree in music, a DMA program (along with a Master of Music program) in music education.

 In 1952, after six years of deliberation, the National Association of Schools of Music (NASM) approved thirty-two schools for graduate degrees for graduate work "in one or more of the fields into which graduate music study has been divided."
 The NASM was, and still is, the only accrediting agency for music schools recognized by the American Council on Education.
 In 1952, 143 music schools had already established standards for undergraduate degrees.
 The national launch of DMA by institutions meeting criteria was 1953.